stephanhowey/weatherapp/README.md

 - Swift concurrent networking, generic to any Decodable response
 - Combine based publishing Timer
 - @Published + ObservableObject to update UI
+- Unit tests

 Improvements:
+- foreground/background handling
-- scalable/dynamic requesting or prefetching (in this timer based setup)
+- data prefetching (in this timer based setup)

-- Environment/App state manager
-- Coordinators to evaluate app state and decide UX flow
-- ViewModels to formats raw data into user facing formats
+- better UI

 Features (in a real world setup):
-- Network error handling, 401 etc.
+- display more data, e.g. weather forecast
 - Use real user location
-- Settings for customization of the UI
+- Settings for customization of the displayed data
+- ...